a midsummer nights dream essay introduction

 “When I came to Zambia, I came into a country that was financially stressed and as such I found more of aggressive budgetary stance were taken.
 What I have found out is that the Zambian government was willing to engage,” she said.

 However, Mr Musukwa stated “Government has followed due process in effecting the winding up.
 The procedures employed are in accordance with our Corporate Insolvency Act, which is similar in most respects to the Act in the UK.
-If it was Government’s intention to nationalise the company, it would have proceeded way of compulsory acquisition and keep the company for itself.”
+If it was Government’s intention to nationalise the company, it would have proceeded by way of compulsory acquisition and keep the company for itself.”

 “We would like to see a smooth transition of exit modalities with Vedanta because they were our long-standing partners whom we have embraced in our country for a long time.
 Zambia welcomes all investors, we will continue to run and operate the mining based on private led sector initiative” he added.

 And responding to Former KCM CEO Deshnee Naidoo who said that during her tenure the Zambian government was owing mining companies a significant amount of backlog VAT, and accusing mining companies of not being transparent enough in terms of Taxes and royalties, Hon.
-Musukwa responded that the failure to pay the vat refund was necessitated mining houses failing to provide data where they sold the product.
+Musukwa responded that the failure to pay the vat refund was necessitated by mining houses failing to provide data where they sold the product.

 “Can you tell me a situation where you can have a mining entity, they sell Copper, they do not have the documentation of where they sold the Copper and we should refund that kind of operation?
 Not at all, we would like mining houses to come out clean, be open and transparent and ensure that they are our partners, Government remains committed to ensuring that we provide a fascial regime that is simple, predictable, stable and also anchored on the rule of law”, he added.